DelazJ/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 All measuring modules use the snapping settings from the digitizing module (see section :ref:`snapping_tolerance`).
-So, if you want to measure exactly along a line feature, or around a polygon feature, first set its layer snapping tolerance.
+So, if you want to measure exactly along a line feature, or around a polygon feature, first enable snapping on the layer.
 Now, when using the measuring tools, each mouse click (within the tolerance setting) will snap to that layer.

 .. index::